-Uber Riders Can’t Stand All the Air Fresheners
+Uber’s Drivers and Riders Are Locked in a Pine-Scented Battle

 Read: Driving for Uber sounds like a nightmare

 Campbell has also seen many drivers accumulate air fresheners in their cars as a sign of how long they’ve been driving.
 “People collect them almost like medals,” he says.
-On one recent ride, he spotted nine air fresheners hanging from the rear view mirror.
+On one recent ride, he spotted nine air fresheners hanging from the rear-view mirror.

 Rating this Lyft driver 4⭐: not enough air fresheners. pic.twitter.com/gCwjGYMMSA— DV (@faevourite) October 14, 2018

 There’s already a long history of people complaining about smells in taxis.
 But air-freshener accumulation seems to be primarily an issue with ride-share drivers.
 Part of this is because in many cities, taxis change hands.
 Drivers don’t want to schlep their personal air fresheners between cars.
-Taxis also tend to have sparser interiors.
-“Cab drivers tend to be more professional and full time,” Campbell says.
-They offer fewer frills than Uber or Lyft rides, where drivers often spend their own money on accouterments like water bottles, mints, and air fresheners.
+Taxis also usually have sparser interiors.
+“Cab drivers tend to be more professional and full-time,” Campbell says.
+They offer fewer frills than Uber or Lyft rides, where drivers often spend their own money on accoutrements such as water bottles, mints, and air fresheners.

 This whole conflict is yet another weird externality of the gig economy, which puts complete strangers in very close proximity all the time.
 It’s tempting to believe the fight could be resolved through simple communication.
 Riders could, after all, just tell drivers when they get in the car if the air freshener bothers them.
 But systems in which drivers and riders both rate each other make social interactions and etiquette even more complicated.
-Politely telling a driver that a car stinks could cause tension that leads to bad reviews, or an outright argument between two people who have never met.
-Once an air freshener is installed, it’s hard to alleviate the smell, even by shoving it the glove box.
+Politely telling a driver that the car stinks could cause tension that leads to bad reviews, or an outright argument between two people who have never met.
+Once an air freshener is installed, it’s hard to alleviate the smell, even by shoving it in the glove box.

 Many riders just want Lyft or Uber to sort the problem out for them.
 Some drivers are on board, too.
-Jay Cradeur, a ride-share driver who runs the podcast and website Rideshare Dojo, suggested that Uber and Lyft could add something to the app to allow customers to filter out air freshener cars, something people have begged for on social media.
+Jay Cradeur, a ride-share driver who runs the podcast and website Rideshare Dojo, suggested that Uber and Lyft could add something to the app to allow customers to filter out air-freshener cars, something people have begged for on social media.

 “I would have no problem with adding an air-freshener-free option,” Cradeur says.
 “We’re people and we are trying to do our jobs.
 We don’t like to be told how to do it or micromanaged.
 Who does?
 But something as basic as an air freshener seems like a reasonable request.”